eduvpn/documentation/DEPLOY_DEBIAN.md

 If you have a more complicated setup, we recommend to manually walk through the deploy script and follow the steps.

-**NOTE**: we only test with clean installations of Ubuntu and Debian.
-If you, or your organization (heavily) modified the Ubuntu or Debian installations the VPN deployment MAY not work.
+**NOTE**: we only test with relatively clean and unmodified installations of Debian/Ubuntu.
+If you, or your organization (heavily) modified the OS installation the VPN deployment MAY not work...

 **NOTE** if you expect to do a production deploy, please read the section below about modifying the PHP configuration.